 The minimum terms of either the SOLT/ or UKT/ Bectu Agreements can form the basis for what is called a 'buyout contract'.
 For example, all overtime should be voluntary, but employers may ask you to agree in advance that you will work a number of hours of overtime on top of your basic hours as part of your contract (39 hours are basic hours in the current UKT/Bectu Agreement).
-The buyout hours are averaged out across the duration of the contracts/52 weeks or shorter if agreed.
 In return for your agreement to work these extra hours, the employer will offer you an enhanced amount to cover the value of these hours - this is a buyout contract.